 Although my journey through prostitution ends with a seemingly happy outcome, it never really ever fully ends.
 Just recently the escort who harassed me sent a letter to my workplace trying to get me fired with false accusations that I traffic narcotics.
 Years after the event she is still targeting me.
 I still see johns at the grocery store, and they attempt to contact me through my email at work.
 I feel enraged when I see the continued exploitation of women and girls in the world, and our socio-economic marginalization.
 I hurt when I see my trauma flow to my husband who naturally absorbs it.
 I hurt when I see people viewing prostitution as a victimless activity and shouting loudly for its legalization.
 They forget the stark reality of what it does to an individual’s soul.
 It aches when people argue about ‘choice’ when virtually every sexual service provider only ‘decides’ to sell sex, at best, due to a lack of better options, or as a means of escaping violence at the hands of someone forcing them to submit to sexual exploitation.
 More than anything, I grieve at the reality that nothing seems to change.
 There will always be people placed in compromising circumstances who are desperate for a means of survival, and there will always be those who line up to exploit that vulnerability.
 Prostitution is the world’s scar that never vanishes.

 Andrea Heinz now has three children and is a public speaker and scholar on the subject of sexual exploitation.

-This piece first appeared in ‘Prostitution Narratives: Stories of Survival in the Sex Trade’ (edited by Caroline Norma and Melinda Tankard Reist and published in 2016) and is reproduced here with the author’s permission.
+This piece first appeared in ‘Prostitution Narratives: Stories of Survival in the Sex Trade’ (edited by Caroline Norma and Melinda Tankard Reist and published in 2016) and was reproduced here with the author’s permission on 12 March 2021.